MystenLabs/sui/doc/src/move.md

 ```

 As we can see in the test function defined above, in the first
-transaction we (explicitly) call the initializer, and in the following
+transaction we (explicitly) call the initializer, and in the next
 transaction we check if the forge object has been created and properly
 initialized.

 If we try to run tests on the whole package at this point, we will
 encounter compilation errors in the existing tests due to the
-`sword_crate` function signature change.
+`sword_create` function signature change.
 We will leave the changes
 required for the tests to run again as an exercise for the reader.
 The
 entire source code for the package we have developed (with all the
 tests properly adjusted) can be found